openaps/AndroidAPSdocs/docs/EN/Usage/autotune.md

-# How to use Autotune plugin
+# How to use Autotune plugin (dev only)

 Documentation about Autotune algorythm can be found in [OpenAPS documentation](https://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/autotune.html).

 Autotune plugin is an implementation of OpenAPS autotune algorythm within AAPS.

-**Currently Autotune Plugin is only available in dev branch with Engineering mode.**
+**Currently Autotune Plugin is only available in dev branch and with Engineering mode.**

 ## Autotune user interface